PhilterPaper/PDF-Table/CONTRIBUTING.md

 in!

-You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the GitHub issues area, https://github.com/ PhilterPaper/PDF-Table/issues?q=is%3Aissue+sort%3Aupdated-desc (please tag new threads accordingly, using ["Labels"]).
+You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the [GitHub issues area](https://github.com/ PhilterPaper/PDF-Table/issues?q=is%3Aissue+sort%3Aupdated-desc "issues")
+(please tag new threads accordingly, using ["Labels"], if possible).

 For code changes, a GitHub pull request, a formal patch file (e.g., "diff"), or even a replacement file or manual patch will do, so long as it's clear where it